AdobeDocs/real-time-cdp-collaboration.en/help/guide/permissions/mange-user-access.md

 You now have access to Experience Platform and Permissions.
 In the final step, you'll grant access to Real-Time CDP Collaboration.

-### Administrators: configure Real-Time CDP Collaboration access {#RTCDP-collab-access}
+### Administrators: configure Real-Time CDP Collaboration access {#RTCDP-collaboration-access}

 To grant users access to Real-Time CDP Collaboration, you'll use an access control concept called roles.
 Roles define the level of access a administrator or user has to [resources](https://experienceleague.adobe.com/en/docs/experience-platform/access-control/home#permissions) in your organization.

-When configuring individual access to the Real-Time CDP Collaboration, you'll assign users roles containing the permissiong from the Collaborations resource.

-In the [manage roles](./manage-roles.md) guide, you learn about:
+When configuring individual access to Real-Time CDP Collaboration, you'll assign users' roles containing permissions from the Collaborations resource.
+You can use the [manage roles](./manage-roles.md) guide to find out information on:

 - the [two standard roles](./manage-roles.md#standard-roles) and the levels of access they grant to Real-Time CDP Collaboration
 - creating [custom roles](./manage-roles.md#specific-access-roles) using the Collaboration resource